thehimalayanleo/thehimalayanleo.github.io/index.md

 ## Updates: ##

+* June 2021: Our article <em>[Towards Quantifying the Carbon Emissions of Differentially Private Machine Learning](https://arxiv.org/abs/2107.06946)</em> was accepted at the ICML Workshop on Socially Responsible Machine Learning.

 * May 2021: Started internship as PhD SWE at Facebook, Menlo Park.

 * Feb 2021: Started a new blog on differential privacy and federated learning along with my journey in my PhD.